veracruz-project/veracruz-examples/i-poc/README.md

 #### Smarter-device-manager

-Even at EKS a new updated configuration of smarter-device-manager need to be be installed
+Even oj EKS a new updated configuration of smarter-device-manager need to be be installed
 1. Load the yaml files for smarter-device-manager
    ```bash
    kubectl apply -f smarter-device-manager-configmap-ec2-nitro.yaml